ministryofjustice/probation-offender-search/README.md

 #### Health

-- `/health/ping`: will respond `pong` to all requests.
+- `/health/ping`: will respond `{ status: "UP" }` to all requests.
 This should be used by dependent systems to check connectivity to the offender search service.
 - `/health`: provides information about the application health and its dependencies.
-This should only be used the notm-montor & PagerDuty.
+This should be used the notm-montor & PagerDuty.
 - `/info`: provides information about the version of the deployed application, used by the notm-monitor.

 ## Running localstack to provide elasticSearch for tests